phylo42/PEWO/README_benoit.md

 ### 1- JAVA, branch distance and difficulty features :

 Previously, PEWO was depend of JAVA to do pruning operations.
 The new version of PEWO is exempt form this dependency.
-For this purpose, ETE TOOLKIT version 3 (ETE3 - http://etetoolkit.org/), a python environnement for tree exploration, have been charged on PEWO conda environment.
+For this purpose, ETE TOOLKIT version 3 (ETE3 - http://etetoolkit.org/), a python environnement for tree exploration, has been charged on PEWO conda environment.
 To install it : http://etetoolkit.org/download/.

 Operate_pruning.smk workflow, which was depend of JAVA environment is no longer used in evalaccuracy.smk workflow.
-Operate_pruning_python.smk have been developed.
+Operate_pruning_python.smk has been developed.
 It is the analogue workflow of operate_pruning.smk.
 It is the new one use in evalaccuracy.smk.
 Rule PRUNING from operate_pruning_python.smk produce the same output as the previous version of PEWO:
 - Pruned trees,
 - Pruned alignment files,